 Electric ignition makes starting the heater a breeze.
 The heat settings, however, are manual.
 Although it’s primarily wall-mounted, the IR18PMDG-1 can also stand on legs on the floor.
 The necessary legs, model #WBL100, are sold separately.

-Safety is an essential factor in vent-free heaters, and this Dyna-Glo is made to be as safe as it gets.
+Safety is an essential factor in blue flame vent-free heaters, and this Dyna-Glo is made to be as safe as it gets.
 It has an oxygen depletion sensor as an auto safety shut-off feature in case of overheating.
-The unit is also CSA certified and comes with a one-year warranty.
+The propane heater with thermostat is also CSA certified and comes with a one-year warranty.

 - 18,000 BTU of heating power